 What role do tasks play in developing mathematical reasoning?
 What constitutes 'effective' pedagogies?
 What is the range of pedagogical strategies and skills needed to enable students to develop the intended variety of mathematical thinking and performance?
 How do teachers' classroom practices develop from novice skills through routine expertise to adaptive expertise?

-- School of Education ranked 4th in UK
+- Congratulations to School of Education colleagues

 See all news

 - 13 (09:15) - 14 November 2019 (16:00)

 - School of Education postgraduate research conference